This Cream of Zucchini Soup was my favorite when I was a kid. Then I grew up and forgot all about it.

 The final verdict?
 Molly Baumgartner's version was delicious but my updated version is just as good!
 No MSG in my zucchini soup, but the kids still proclaimed it their new favorite.
 It's an old favorite for me and I'm glad to have rediscovered it.

-This soup is thick, creamy and mild in flavor, which is why it is such a kid favorite.
-It’s an excellent starter, but we also eat it with zucchini muffins or a sourdough baguette and call it dinner.
-It’s quick and easy!
+The key to a really delicious Cream of Zucchini Soup is a thick (not watery!) texture and a buttery, mild flavor.
+This soup achieves both with a thick, creamy texture and mild flavor, which is why it is such a kid favorite.
+It's an excellent starter, but we also eat it with zucchini muffins or a sourdough baguette and call it dinner.
+It's quick and easy!

 Note: I used Chicken Better than Boullion for an extra bit of flavor, but you can use any chicken soup base (or homemade if you have that too - Simple Bites has a great recipe!).
 If you want to make the vegetarian version, The Kitchn speaks highly of the Vegetarian Better than Bouillon soup base.